 Atlantic Oral Surgery & Dental Implant Centre has multiple forms of anesthesia to make your procedure as comfortable as possible.
-At our office in St. John’s, NL, Dr. Davis or Dr. Woodford will review your situation and your preferences during a consultation appointment to help you find the anesthesia option that will best complement your procedure and comfort level.
+At our office in St. John’s, NL, one of our oral surgeons will review your situation and your preferences during a consultation appointment to help you find the anesthesia option that will best complement your procedure and comfort level.

 When it comes to administering anesthesia, oral and maxillofacial surgeons have the highest licensure and training of any dental professional.
 During their training, they work alongside professional anesthesiologists to understand the different types of anesthesia.
 Our office is equipped with advanced monitoring equipment to ensure your safety.

 Types of Anesthesia for Oral Surgery

 Depending on your health history, preferences, and the procedure you are having, you will likely receive one or more of the following types of anesthesia:

 Local anesthesia is used in most dental and facial procedures to numb the area of surgery.
 If you receive a local anesthetic only, you will remain awake during your procedure, but you will not feel any pain in the area that the anesthetic was administered.
 You will be able to drive yourself home once your procedure is finished.

 Nitrous oxide is administered orally through a breathing apparatus.
 Patients who are especially anxious about dental procedures often feel more relaxed if they choose to have nitrous oxide administered before their procedure.
 Nitrous oxide can also help control pain to some extent, but usually, it will be given in conjunction with local anesthesia.